Recovering the homology of immersed manifolds: Tangent space estimation

-The following proposition shows that the normalized covariance matrix approximates the tangent spaces of $\MM$, as long as the parameter $r$ is choosen smaller than the normal reach.
+In this subsection, we assume that $\MMo$ and $\mu_0$ satisfy Hypotheses \hyperref[hyp:2]{2} and \hyperref[hyp:3]{3}.
+We first show that the normalized covariance matrix approximates the tangent spaces of $\MM$, as long as the parameter $r$ is chosen smaller than the normal reach.
 A similar result appears in \cite[Lemma 13]{arias2017spectral} in the case where $\MM$ is a submanifold and $\mu$ is the uniform distribution on $\MM$.
 Based on this result, we deduce that the lifted measure $\mucheck$ is close to the exact lifted measure $\muchecko$.
-The quality of this approximation depends on the measure of points with small normal reach, i.e., points where the tangent spaces are not well-estimated.
+The quality of this approximation depends on the measure of the set of points with small normal reach, i.e., points where the tangent spaces are not well-estimated.